shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 ### Copyright

-This document is copyrighted (under the Berne Convention) by Seven Solutions company and is formally licensed to the public under **CC-BY-SA** license.
+This document is copyrighted (under the Berne Convention) by Seven Solutions company and is formally licensed to the public under **GPL v2.0** license.
 Report content can be copied, modified, and redistributed.

 The Seven Solutions Logo can not be modified in any form, or by any means without prior